Solve the Challenge 2025 Awareness Campaign:

 Why does Good Governance Matter for our Natural Heritage?

-Good governance ensures that these actors can work together to manage natural resources sustainably, transparently and equitably.
-When decision-making is participatory and inclusive, policies are better adapted to real needs and more likely to gain public support.
-When responsibilities are shared and clearly defined, implementing environmental measures becomes more efficient and accountable.
+When decision-making is participatory and inclusive, policies are better adapted to real needs and more likely to gain public trust and support.
+When responsibilities are shared and clearly defined, implementation becomes more efficient, transparent and accountable.
 This way, governance becomes a powerful tool for preserving our seas, coasts, forests, biodiversity, and cultural landscapes.
 Maximize involvement, optimize results!

 How does our Campaign Work?